TreacherousNexus/mastodome/README.md

 In principle, yes!

 ### Will you support that other feature I just thought of?
-Check out the [milestones list](https://github.com/bjm1904/mastodome-qt/milestones) for a summary of what I'm planning for versions up to 1.0.

 They'll all be 0.x (with the "x" corresponding to the month I'm going to be working on it) and the following are intended to be the "major" pre-release versions.
 This is subject to change.

 * 0.1: First proof of concept